Paul's Case: Overview

 New York City was historically known as a destination for those seeking adventure and new opportunities, and often described as a center of fine living and society.
 It was considered at the time of the publication of "Paul's Case" as “the symbol of ultimate glamour and cosmopolitan sophistication”.
 Indeed, in the story, New York City is described as lavish and extraordinary, in contrast to the descriptions of Paul's home, Pittsburgh, which he despises.

 Paul, a high school student from Pittsburgh, is frustrated with his dull middle-class life.
-This frustration, mixed with a desire for a luxurious lifestyle, causes him to purposely separate himself from everyone else, leading to feelings of isolation.
+This frustration, mixed with a desire for a luxurious lifestyle, causes him to purposely separate himself from those in his life, leading to feelings of isolation.
 Paul's teachers and father refer to Paul as a "case", representing him at a distance and as an example of someone to be studied, handled, and managed; the term enables Cather to adopt "the voice of medical authority".
-Paul seems to display some symptoms of a narcissistic personality disorder, but that is still debated.